Skip to main content

 These cover all aspects of training - clinical and operative experience; operative competency; research; quality improvement; and management & leadership.

-* From August 2021, there will be a new curriculum (see below).
+* From August 2021, there is a new curriculum (see below).
 Further information is available on the ISCP website.

 The 2021 Urology Curriculum (updated 22 Feb 2022)